eternalfragment/mcbookofblocks/README.md

 Once a player completes the requirements to unlock the item, it will be unlocked when they open the BoB Menu.

-## License

-This template is available under the MIT license.

 ### Known Incompatibilities
 * Essential.gg Mod System -- Will prevent client from connecting to a host using Essential's built in system